 Implementing the IPMVP protocol involves regular monitoring reports.
 In this case, energy managers also have tools that allow them to create and customise their reports, as a maintenance manager will not need to see the same information as a CFO.

-Integrated energy management platforms such as DEXMA are an example of such technologies.
+Integrated energy management platforms such as Spacewell Energy (Dexma) are an example of such technologies.
 With them, the manager will create customised reports including the data requested by each department, even using company branding.

 The SDGs (Sustainable Development Goals) are 17 goals established in the 2030 Agenda for Sustainable Development approved at the United Nations General Assembly in 2015.